 Diagnosis of HCV infection

 Consensus recommendations on the diagnosis of HCV infection: (1) Anti-HCV testing is recommended for the screening/initial testing of HCV infection.
-If the result is positive, the current infection should be confirmed with a sensitive HCV RNA/core antigen test; (2) Qualitative HCV RNA testing is a reasonable, good, and cost-effective method; it can replace quantitative testing in most patients; (3) It is important to consider quantitative viremia in immunocompromised patients; and (4) Genotyping is recommended to guide appropriate selection of the antiviral regimen.
+If the result is positive, the current infection should be confirmed with a sensitive HCV ribonucleic acid (RNA)/core antigen test; (2) qualitative HCV RNA testing is a reasonable, good, and cost-effective method; it can replace quantitative testing in most patients; (3) it is important to consider quantitative viremia in immunocompromised patients; and (4) genotyping is recommended to guide appropriate selection of the antiviral regimen.

 Key international guidelines recommend initial HCV serological testing for the detection of anti-HCV antibodies and the diagnosis of HCV infection[11-13].
 In case of a positive HCV test result, the diagnosis of chronic HCV infection may be established with a nucleic acid test or a sensitive nucleic acid diagnostic assay that detects HCV RNA[11-13].
-In low- and middle-income countries, the use of a qualitative HCV RNA assay has been found to be feasible for providing a broader access to HCV diagnosis and care[12].
+In low- and middle-income countries, the use of a qualitative HCV RNA assay has been found to be feasible for providing broader access to HCV diagnosis and care[12].
 A less sensitive alternative to the HCV RNA test for the diagnosis of HCV infection is the detection of the HCV core antigen[12].
 The results of initial HCV serological testing may be negative in some HCV-infected cases (e.g., in case of early acute infection, in immunocompromised patients, or in patients on hemodialysis).
 In these patients, HCV RNA testing should be a part of the initial assessment[12].

 Whenever the staging of hepatitis C is deemed necessary, the degree of liver fibrosis/cirrhosis should be assessed using liver biopsy or other noninvasive tests[1,13].
 In resource-limited settings, however, the use of liver biopsy may be limited due to cost, invasiveness, and plausible complications, whereas the use of noninvasive tests, such as transient elastography, may be limited by cost and availability constraints.
-In these settings, serum noninvasive tests, such as the aminotransferase/platelet ratio index (APRI) or fibrosis-4 (FIB-4) score, may be useful[11,13].
+In these settings, serum noninvasive tests, such as the aminotransferase/platelet ratio index (APRI) or fibrosis-4 score, may be useful[11,13].
 The APRI has been found to have sufficient sensitivity and specificity for predicting cirrhosis[14].
 Besides the detection of liver fibrosis/cirrhosis, testing and detection of the HCV genotype should also be conducted to guide decisions on the choice of treatment[1,13].

 Screening of HCV infection

 Owing to the high prevalence of HCV infection in Ukraine and the CIS region, periodic screening programs should be conducted to detect infected individuals and to ensure a timely management of the disease.
-According to the Centers for Disease Control and Prevention (CDC), routine HCV screening is not recommended for the general population, pregnant women, healthcare workers, or nonsexual contacts of HCV-positive individuals[2].
-Serological testing for HCV may be offered to adults born between 1945 and 1965; high-risk individuals; and those with a history of HCV risk exposure or behavior [2,11,13].
+According to the Centers for Disease Control and Prevention, routine HCV screening is not recommended for the general population, pregnant women, healthcare workers, or nonsexual contacts of HCV-positive individuals[2].
+Serological testing for HCV may be offered to adults born between 1945 and 1965, high-risk individuals, and those with a history of HCV risk exposure or behavior [2,11,13].
 In individuals with a positive anti-HCV test result, further confirmation of the diagnosis of HCV infection should be made with an HCV RNA or HCV core antigen assay.
 Rapid diagnostic tests using serum, plasma, fingerstick whole blood, or saliva may be considered as alternatives to standard enzyme immunoassays[12].

 Optimizing the Management of HCV Infection